 Results by Subindustry

-A mix of various other subindustries followed, though with relatively smaller shares of less than 5% each.
-Within this, laboratory analytical instruments—which didn’t attract any relevant comments in 2019–2020—garnered 51 comments this year.
+A mix of various other subindustries followed with shares of less than 5% each.

-The SEC considers both the macro-environment and business-specific value chains when directing the nature of review.
-While topics, such as process compliance, were generically commonplace for the entire life sciences sector, others varied among subindustries.
+The SEC considers both the macro environment and business-specific value chains when directing the nature of review.
+While topics like process compliance were generically commonplace for the entire life sciences sector, others varied among subindustries.

-For example, in 2020–2021, scrutiny in R&D remained more significant for pharmaceutical preparations and biological products while entity-related disclosures were more in focus for laboratory analytical instruments.
+For example, scrutiny over R&D remained more significant for pharmaceutical preparations and biological products, while entity-related disclosures were a focus for laboratory analytical instruments.

 This doesn’t mean, however, that the nature of comments within a subindustry remains static.
-Certain topics may attract greater scrutiny one year and less the year after.
-It depends on market dynamics at the time of the SEC’s analysis, which may bring certain issues to the forefront, and the efforts companies undertake to properly address those areas in their statements.
+Certain topics may attract greater scrutiny in certain years.
+This depends on market dynamics at the time of the SEC’s analysis, which may bring certain issues to the forefront, and the efforts companies undertake to properly address those areas in their statements.

 We’re Here to Help

-For more information on SEC comments, read our full guide, which covers these topics in greater detail, or contact your Moss Adams professional.
+For more information on SEC comments read our full guide or contact your Moss Adams professional.